-- The user is bound by law to carry only cargo that is not beyond the capacity of the vehicle, as specified by the manufacturer, and should the user carry any cargo in excess of that, he/she will bear the full responsibility of their actions.
+- The user is bound by law to carry only cargo that is not beyond the capacity of the vehicle, as specified by the manufacturer, and should the user carry any cargo in excess of that, he/she will bear the full responsibility for their actions.

-- The user must pay to the owner a specified amount of money for the leasing covering a certain period, which can be extended for an agreed fee with the consent and agreement of both parties.
+- The user must pay the owner a specified amount of money for the leasing covering a certain period, which can be extended for an agreed fee with the consent and agreement of both parties.

 - Before any repairs are undertaken on the leased truck, the consent and agreement of the owner must be sought and obtained.

 - Should the vehicle be used for any illegal activities that may run against the law, the owner is absolved of any blame whatsoever.

 - Failure to return the truck when the lease runs out, the user shall pay the owner the amount that covers the extension.

 - Should the user return the truck before the lease runs out, he/ she will forfeit any amount outstanding and reserves no right to demand any refund.